alst2821/yut45390.github.com/doc/debian.rst

  Notes on debian system administration
 =======================================

-Notes taken last decade when I used to work with debian systems.
+Notes taken over 10 years ago, when I used to work with Debian systems.

 How to get the list of packages installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^